-The thing that really blew me away is that people are generally more contented in later life.
+One thing that really blew me away is that people are generally more contented in later life.
 Across the world happiness seems to follow a U-shaped curve, bottoming out in middle age and then rising again thereafter.
 Even Pete Townshend confessed to feeling more cheerful in his 60s than he was when he wrote one of the most ageist lines in the pop music canon: ‘Hope I die before I get old.’
-We becomes more comfortable in our own skin and less worried about what others think of us.
-We tend to form stronger, more fulfilling relationships as we age.
-Ageing also makes many of us more altruistic and eager to serve the common good.
+As we age, we become more comfortable in our own skin and less worried about what others think of us.
+We tend to form stronger, more fulfilling relationships.
+Ageing can also make us more altruistic.

 Doesn’t ageing kill off romance and sex?